-- A representative sample: This means there is no material under/over-representation of tenant groups (compared to the relevant tenant population) that is likely to affect calculated satisfaction scores. - 2.
+- 1. A representative sample: This means there is no material under/over-representation of tenant groups (compared to the relevant tenant population) that is likely to affect calculated satisfaction scores. - 2.
 Weighting responses: If the achieved sample is not representative of the tenant population then providers must appropriately weight the responses to ensure the TSMs reported are representative.
 Providers must reach a balanced judgement as to which characteristics to include in an assessment of representativeness based on their particular tenant profile, evidence or rationale for potential different satisfaction scores by characteristic, and available data.

-The table below summarises the review carried out based on the demographic information available and the representativeness of the survey results.
+Thrive's TSM Survey Profile Review summarises the review carried out based on the demographic information available and the representativeness of the survey results.
+It is available to view at www.thrivehomes.org.uk/tsm-2024-25.